dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/json.md

 Note that the `lines` parameter is independent of `json_format`, i.e., any JSON format can be either pretty-printed or newline-delimited.

-If your JSON file does not contain 'records', i.e., any other type of JSON than objects, DuckDB can still read it.
+If your JSON file does not contain 'records', i.e., any other type of JSON than objects, DataMiner can still read it.
 Considered the following two JSON files:
 ```json
 [1, 2, 3]